Anushka-Gamad/Microsoft-Engage-22/README.md

 negates the limitations.</li>
 <li>Improving the Frontend UI of the website</li>

+<h4>NOTE: The theme of the website might be changed when you will execute the code from your system</h4>
-##I hope you have liked the project!
+<h3>I hope you have liked the project!</h3>